Preparing Your Child for Living Alone: 5 Things any Parent Can Do

 Help Them Get a Car

 A car will greatly help your child to live a more independent life.
 If your child is still too young to learn to drive on their own, you might be able to give them lessons yourself.
-Of course, you should wait until they are old enough.
-However, if they are driving on your own private property then in most states you will be allowed to teach them to drive while on your property.
+Of course, you should wait until they are old enough and book them some professional Driving Lessons from an experienced instructor.
+However, if they are driving on your private property then in most states you will be allowed to teach them to drive while on your property.

 Do not buy your child a car.
 Instead, you can co-sign a loan for a new car, making sure they can make the payments and cover the insurance You can help them save up to purchase a used car by matching what they save in a year.
 This teaches them the value of money.
 They will learn how hard you have to work to buy the things you want.